 The hotel was alerted at 8:00am and found my missing possessions exactly where I had said they would be.
 Of course, I had an anxious few hours wondering whether they might be safely retrieved.
 Actually, no. I couldn’t sleep because was annoyed with myself for not following my usual procedures.
 I also thought long and hard about whether I would be upset if my possessions didn’t come to light and I realised I wouldn’t.
 These weren’t things of real import in the overall scheme of things, nor things I even need or use on a daily basis.

-I’m back down in the Basque country at the end of July but I sensed my host’s desire to be freed from the responsibility of caring for my possessions.
+I was due to return to the Basque country in a couple of months time, at the end of July, but I sensed my host’s desire to be freed from the responsibility of caring for my possessions.
 My next challenge was to arrange for me and my possessions to be reunited.
 This is an area where I have significant competence.
 I frequently have to arrange such matters for my beloved.
 I looked into how much it would cost for me to go and collect them but I was loathe to waste two days of precious time unless I could fit in a business trip and see a client in Madrid.
 No, the client wasn’t yet ready to see me.
 Friends in Spain who might have provided a temporary home were away on business – all of them.

 So I checked out what it would cost to use a courier.
 Let’s just say it’s easier to organise a delivery rather than a collection!
 But I persisted with FedEx on the advice of a friend who had worked in the industry.
 It took a number of emails and telephone calls in a variety of languages but finally I had an account with FedEx and they had my instructions.
 I notified the hotel and I could feel their waves of relief.